j-pang/j-pang.github.io/index.md

 ## About Me

 I am currently a research scientist in the Energy Systems Group at [A\*STAR's Institute of High Performance Computing](https://www.a-star.edu.sg/ihpc), where I apply control, learning, and optimization algorithms to study smart grid operations.
+I recently co-lectured an undergraduate Game Theory course in the [Engineering Systems and Design Pillar at SUTD](https://esd.sutd.edu.sg/) over the summer with [Prof. Lingjie Duan](https://esd.sutd.edu.sg/people/faculty/lingjie-duan).
+Before starting at IHPC in 2020, I was a Data Scientist at [Schlumberger's Software Technology and Innovation Center at Menlo Park, CA.](https://www.slb.com/).

 I received my Ph.D. from [Caltech's Computing and Mathematical Sciences Program](https://www.cms.caltech.edu/) in 2019, where I was supervised by [Prof. Adam Wierman](https://adamwierman.com/) and [Prof. Steven Low](http://netlab.caltech.edu/).
-I received the [Amori Doctoral Prize in CMS](https://www.cms.caltech.edu/academics/honors) for my dissertation on Online Platforms in Networked Markets.
-I obtained my Bachelor's Degree in Mathematical Sciences (Pure Mathematics Track) from the [Nanyang Technological University's School of Physical and Mathematical Sciences](https://www.ntu.edu.sg/spms).
+At Caltech, I received the [Amori Doctoral Prize in CMS](https://www.cms.caltech.edu/academics/honors) for my dissertation on Online Platforms in Networked Markets.
+I obtained my Bachelor's Degree in Mathematical Sciences (Pure Mathematics Track) from the [Nanyang Technological University's School of Physical and Mathematical Sciences](https://www.ntu.edu.sg/spms) in 2013.
+My Ph.D. and B.Sc. studies were funded by the [National Science Scholarship](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/national-science-scholarship-phd) and the [A\*STAR Undergraduate Scholarship](https://brightsparks.com.sg/profile/astar/scholarship.php?schid=6397).

-My research lies at the intersection of **optimization**, **learning**, and **control** -- with a special focus on formulating and designing "not too bad" algorithms that work in both the offline and online optimization settings.
+My research lies at the intersection of **optimization**, **control**, and **operations research** -- with a special focus on formulating and designing algorithms that are provably "not too bad" in both the offline and online optimization settings.
 My research is applied in the area of **power and energy systems**, **networking**, **economics**, and **computer science**.

+Outside work, I enjoy spending time with my wife and daughter, playing badminton, and watching chess and soccer.

 <strong style="color:#e74d3c; font-weight:600"> At IHPC, we are looking for researchers (both B.Sc./M.Sc. and Ph.D. graduates) who are interested in applying computing and data science in the area of energy systems.
-Do drop me an email if you are interested. </strong>
+Do drop me an email if you are interested.
+Strong Ph.D. candidates that are interested may also write to me to arrange for a summer or half-year internship. </strong>

 ## News

 - **[Oct.
-2022]**.
-I will be visiting a number of research labs and startups in the U.S., including NREL, Colorado State University, LBNL, UC Berkeley, Stanford, PowerFlex, Caltech, and MOEV.
+2022]**  I will be visiting a number of research labs and startups in the U.S., including NREL, Colorado State University, LBNL, UC Berkeley, Stanford, PowerFlex, Caltech, and MOEV.
+- **[May.
+2022]**  I will be co-lecturing 40.316 Game Theory at Singapore University of Technology and Design.
+- **[Apr.
+2022]**  Our Singapore Integrated Transport & Energy Model (SITEM) project won the Ministry for Trade and Industry Firefly Borderless Silver Award.
 - **[Jan.
 2022]**  Our paper titled ["Transparency and Control in Platforms for Networked Markets"](https://pubsonline.informs.org/doi/abs/10.1287/opre.2021.2244) got accepted into [Operations Research](https://pubsonline.informs.org/journal/opre).
 - **[Jan.
 2022]**  I will be moderating a session by [Prof. C&#233dric Villani](https://www.cedricvillani.org/) at the Global Young Scientist Summit 2022.
+-